CanDIG/CanDIGv2/docs/install-docker.md

 ## Update hosts

-Get your local IP address and edit your `/etc/hosts` file to add:
+Get your local IP address and edit your `/etc/hosts` file to add (note that the key and value are tab-delimited):

 ```bash
 <your ip>  docker.localhost